 - handful of pomegranate arils

 - Dried mint: Heat 1 tablespoon of oil in a pan.
-When oil is quite hot, turn heat off, add the dried mint and stir in the pan for a minute.
-Remove dried mint and allow to cool.
+Once oil sizzles, turn heat off completely, add the dried mint, and stir in the pan for just one minute.
 (Dried mint is prone to burning quickly, so that one minute is more than enough.)
 Remove mint from pan and set aside.

-- Sauteed garlic: In the same pan, heat another tablespoon of oil in a pan till quite hot.
-Add sliced garlic, stir and saute for around a minute.
+- Sauteed garlic: In the same pan, heat another tablespoon of oil till sizzling hot.
+Add sliced garlic, stir, and saute for just around a minute.
 (Don’t overdo it as garlic will lose its aroma.)
-Drain on a paper towel and allow to cool.

-Serve hot.
-Pour soup into serving bowl.
+Serve when hot and transfer soup into a big serving bowl.
 Top with the dried mint and garlic (na’na dagh) garnish, making a criss-cross or another type pattern.
 Decorate with a handful of pomegranate arils.